 What ChexSystems Does

-ChexSystems simply keeps records about people who have “abused” or mismanaged a deposit account.
-In other words, they have a list of people who bounce checks or owe a bank some money.
+ChexSystems simply keeps a list of reports about people who have (one way or another) spent more money than they had in their bank accounts or violated bank policies.
+To put it simply, they have a list of people who bounce checks or owe a bank money.

 If you bounce checks, your bank may report you and your activity to ChexSystems.
 ChexSystems then shares that information with other institutions that ask about you.
 It’s kind of like an agreement among the banks to help each other avoid risky customers.